-- Clinical Regulatory Affairs Director: This career is in pharmaceuticals, and people in this position earn more than $151K annually.
+- Clinical Regulatory Affairs Director: This career is in pharmaceuticals,.
 They plan, prepare, and submit products into the national and international marketplace.
 Most of the work can be done via a home computer.

-- Supervisory Attorney: Make in the low to mid $100K.
-This role means you are a telecommuting attorney who provides counsel and representation through various platforms such as Skype.
+- Supervisory Attorney: This role means you are a telecommuting attorney who provides counsel and representation through various platforms such as Skype.
 Aside from going to court or having in-person meetings, the work can be done from a home office.

-- Medical Writer/Technical Writer: Earn upwards of $115K annually.
-Senior medical writing is in high demand for many companies in the healthcare industry, while technical writers are finding work with a variety of industries, from financial to engineering and beyond.
+- Medical Writer/Technical Writer: Senior medical writing is in high demand for many companies in the healthcare industry, while technical writers are finding work with a variety of industries, from financial to engineering and beyond.
 It’s a great fit for a remote worker; you must review medical information and create documents, as well as edit other medical writers’ work.

-- Senior Software Engineer: Earn $100K+, depending on many variables.
-Your work of designing, developing, and running software programs, along with other related duties, can very easily be done out of the office.
+- Senior Software Engineer: Your work of designing, developing, and running software programs, along with other related duties, can very easily be done out of the office.

-- Director of Business Development: Those with this title have a salary range between $100K to over $150K.
-Your duties include managing different sales territories and all the employees within your area.
+- Director of Business Development: Your duties include managing different sales territories and all the employees within your area.

-- Major Gifts Officer: Up to $90K can be earned by this fundraising type of position.
-Many nonprofit organizations have a major gifts officer pitching potential large donations from donors.
+- Major Gifts Officer: Many nonprofit organizations have a major gifts officer pitching potential large donations from donors.
 There may be travel involved, but your office is tucked away inside your laptop.

-- Telemedicine Physician: Earn more than $150K annually.
-Through insurance companies, there are more and more online doctor services available.
+- Telemedicine Physician: Through insurance companies, there are more and more online doctor services available.
 It’s perfect if you're a physician who wants to break up your hours in the office and work from home.

-- Web Designer and Web Developer: On average, web designers/developers earn $67K per year.
-You'll use your creativity and technical prowess to build and beautify websites.
+- Web Designer and Web Developer: You'll use your creativity and technical prowess to build and beautify websites.
 This career is in high demand: People and companies are always needing or updating websites.

-- Accountant: Make a median salary of $68K to prepare and examine financial information for taxes, as well as help companies and organizations run fiscally responsibly.
+- Accountant: Prepare and examine financial information for taxes, as well as help companies and organizations run fiscally responsibly.
 Many accountants choose to work freelance, from home.

-- Graphic Designer: Median annual pay is more than $47K.
-Using a computer and programs, you will develop and portray a brand’s voice with visuals.
+- Graphic Designer: Using a computer and programs, you will develop and portray a brand’s voice with visuals.
 About ¼ are self-employed.

-- Animator: A little over half of all animators are self-employed, making a median annual salary of $65K.
-You create animation and special effects for media such as video games, movies, and television.
+- Animator: You create animation and special effects for media such as video games, movies, and television.

-- Medical Claims Processor: Those in this position make more than $38K per year.
-You'll go through the paperwork of a medical office and thoroughly inspect and manage the insurance claims.
+- Medical Claims Processor: You'll go through the paperwork of a medical office and thoroughly inspect and manage the insurance claims.

-- Travel Agent: The median annual salary is more than $36K.
-You help travelers book all aspects of their trips, from renting a car to flight to hotel to activities.
+- Travel Agent: You help travelers book all aspects of their trips, from renting a car to flight to hotel to activities.
 Since airlines, hotels, and other facilities all are connected through the internet, many travel agents work from home.

-- Medical Transcriptionist: These healthcare documentation specialists earn over $36K annually.
-You take physicians' voice recordings and turn them into written documents.
+- Medical Transcriptionist: You take physicians' voice recordings and turn them into written documents.
 Many work for healthcare facilities, but a strong majority are self-employed working from their homes.